Top 10 Things to do in Bohol

 The Philippines is truly blessed with many amazing islands that you could ever set your eyes on.
-The best part is that a good number are still left untouched, retaining its natural beauty and glam.
-Bohol is one of the unspoiled places in the country, with a handful of islets that comprises the province, and the good number of breathtaking spots.
-Having mentioned that, there are also tons of things that you can do in this merry little place.
-So, here are the top ten things you can do in the alluring island of Bohol.
+The best part is that many remain untouched, retaining their natural beauty and glam.
+Bohol is one of the unspoiled places in the country, with a handful of islets that comprises the province and a good number of breathtaking spots.
+Having mentioned that, there are also tons of things that you can do in this lively little place.
+So, here are the top ten things you can do on the alluring island of Bohol.

 Tarsier in Bohol

 Who wouldn’t love to take pictures with these adorable wide-eyed creatures?
 Dubbed to be among the smallest primates on Earth, these tree-hugging mammals are such a sight.
 They’re featured in lots of blogs, and they seem to be the trademark of Bohol, so would it not be worth it to have some shots with them?